 HEPA filter stands for the best air-filtering technology.
 There is nothing better than the True HEPA filter when we talk about filtering air.
 And the reason for that is simple; all the filters are tested in a particular test and then labeled True HEPA filter or something else.
-If filters are in standard HEPA ratings, then they will be marked with HEPA label.
+If filters are in standard HEPA ratings, then they will be marked with a HEPA label.
 HEPA filters are used in various tools that filter air or need filtered air.
 We will cover all about these devices later in this article.

 Table of Contents